athomasq/athomasq.github.io/pages/about.md

 ### Investing

 🦋 I'm an active [angel investor](/angel) in [B2B startups](/portfolio).

-🔗 I’m most familiar with businesses involving data, APIs, and network effects.
+🔗 I’m best with businesses involving data, APIs, and network effects.

-🔧 I'm a low-ego, high-support investor, and try to help beyond just writing cheques.
+🔧 I'm a low-ego, high-support investor, and try to help beyond just the cash.

 📫 **Founders, if this sounds like a fit, [please reach out!](mailto:athos1@gmail.com)**